Vic Park Stadium: Project Cost Tracker Live

 A new Cross River Rail station has been proposed to service the Victoria Park precinct, given its significant distance from the existing Exhibition station.
 That cost does not appear in the headline $3.785B stadium figure.
 The QAO has separately confirmed that Cross River Rail itself grew from an original budget of $5.4B to a confirmed final cost of $19.041B, with first passenger services now expected in 2029 rather than the promised 2024.

 The true cost of the Victoria Park precinct is higher than the government is disclosing.
-An independent review would establish the full figure.
+An urgent review would establish the full figure.

 Claims & sources